trooperandz/HW-Wireframe/README.md

 # HW-Wireframe

 Overview:
->This is the first homework assignment for the UT Austin Bootcamp (please see the original instructions below).
+>This is the first homework assignment for the UT Austin Bootcamp.
 >This assignment is to improve the understanding of html and css.
 >The page contains distinct, separate, white containers, with a gray body background.
 >Some of the containers float next to each other, and some of the containers live inside of each other.